psidh/basic-programs/README.md

-# basic-programs
+# Basic-programs

-Whatever programs I learnt in my first year engineering , that all I have stored in this repo.
+Whatever I learnt in my first year engineering, all that I have stored in this repo.

+## The Repository consists of the following
+> Python
+ - Authentication Program
+ - Clone of Social Media App
+ - and other basic programs

+> Java
+ - Overview of Java

+> C
+  -  All Python programs in C language [1st ]

+> JavaScript
+ - Overview of JavaScript